me-cfs/me-cfs.github.io/LCAP.md

 **Summary of sections:**
 * They claim long covid is like AIDS and solely caused by viral persistence.
 Which is a harmful way to present the disease and not backed by research.
 * They disrupted the long covid moonshot and asked it to focus nearly only on viral persistence and no other issue related to long covid, which neglects the majority of patients.
-* They claim that antivirals will be the cure (ignoring the heterogenity of long covid and many other promising treatments) and try to make all clinical trial funding go to antivirals.
+* They claim that antivirals will be the cure (ignoring the heterogenity of long covid and many other promising treatments) and try to make nearly all clinical trial funding go to antivirals.
 * They claim to be made up of scientists experts and researchers, but none of the people listed on the website are.
 * Their allies have harassed, doxxed, sent death threats, and misogynistic insults to members of the long covid community.